 Bowl Components and Toppings

-- 1 chili pepper , sliced (to taste)
+- 1 chili pepper, sliced (or to taste)

 Garlicky Lemon Yogurt Sauce

-- Combine all ingredients in a bowl until mixed.
+- In a bowl, whisk Greek yogurt, lemon zest and juice, maple syrup, salt and black pepper until well combined.
 Note: Start with 1 clove of garlic and taste if it's enough for you.
 Add another if you like things really garlicky.

 How to Press Tofu